frankhereford/airflow/README.md

     * Starts and ends with
       * `-----BEGIN OPENSSH PRIVATE KEY-----`
       * `-----END OPENSSH PRIVATE KEY-----` or similar
-  * This could be eliminated if we commit to never pushing from the production install again
   * We could change the checkout on the production machine to a `HTTPS` instead of `ssh` based git origin
+    * This would eliminate the need for this file
 * `.env` file
   * See above